jamesdiacono/Fstyle/README.md

 # Fstyle

 _Fstyle_ is a functional approach to styling web applications.
 It lets you structure your styles as modules, which can then be composed together.
-When _Fstyle_ is used in conjuction with a reactivity system, styles can be made to change dynamically. _Fstyle_ does not have a build step.
+When _Fstyle_ is used in conjuction with a reactivity system, styles can be made to change dynamically.

 _Fstyle_ is in the Public Domain.